 ISO 32000-2.
-At the time of writing the next version of the ISO standard is being prepared as ISO 32000-2.
+At the time of writing the next version of the ISO standard is in the final stages of being prepared as ISO 32000-2.
 This standard specifies PDF 2.0 and incorporates features from the following groups:

-- ► Acrobat 9 features which are supported in PDFlib with the compatibility=pdf1.7ext3 document option, e.g. georeferenced PDF, hierarchical Portfolios, and AES-256 encryption; see Table 11.1 for a detailed list. - ► Acrobat X features which are supported in PDFlib with compatibility=pdf1.7ext8, particularly AES-256 encryption with a stronger encryption algorithm. - ► Features introduced with the PDF/A-3 and PDF/VT standards which are not part of the ISO 32000-1 standard.
+- ► Acrobat 9 features which are supported in PDFlib with the compatibility=pdf1.7ext3 document option, e.g. georeferenced PDF, hierarchical Portfolios, and AES-256 encryption; see Table 12.1 for a detailed list. - ► Acrobat X features which are supported in PDFlib with compatibility=pdf1.7ext8, particularly AES-256 encryption with a stronger encryption algorithm. - ► Features introduced with the PDF/A-3 and PDF/VT standards such as associated files and Document Part Hierarchy. - ► Other features which are not supported in Acrobat DC and below.